KashiwaByte/KashiwaByte/README.md

 ## About Me 👋
-- 🔭 I’m currently working on Xidian University
+- 🔭 I’m currently studying on Xidian University
 - 🌱 I’m currently learning AI
 - 🤔 I’m looking for help with  AI master
 - 📫 How to reach me: kashiwabyte@foxmail.com